overington/dissertation-scattering-amplitudes/dissertation/chapters/10-introduction.md

 -->

-In Quantum Field Theory (QFT), a scattering amplitude is the mechanism for measuring and modelling the properties of fundamental particles and how they interact.
+A scattering amplitude is the mechanism for measuring and modelling the properties of fundamental particles and how they interact.
+They are offer experimental evidence for high energy physics experiments in a particle accelerator such as the LHC where the measurements taken in a collision are the probability amplitudes of scattering processes.

 <!-- ## Feynman Diagrams -->

 Traditionally, they have been computed using Feynman diagrams, which set the boundary conditions to the summed values of all entering particles and those exiting within the same interaction, such that they conserve this E-M relation between the entering and exiting particles at the macro level.
+Calculating a scattering amplitude using the Feynman technique uses the Lagrangian formulation of quantum field theory, which relies on perturbative expansion and renormalisability.
+Because of this, they can only be used to calculate interaction in the weak field and renormalisable interactions.

+In the early 1950's and 1960's, a new theory called the S-Matrix [see
+@Chew:1962aa] began making some headway into a possible replacement to the theory, which could be entirely constructed with its symmetries and from mathematical first principles: analyticity, unitarity, and crossing.

+After some initial success, S-Matrix theory was left in favour of quantum chromodynamics in the 1970's - 1980's, and it wasn't until very recently that new advancements research of massless particles, and the spinor helicity formalism, have enabled researches Ruth Britto, Freddy Cachazo, Bo Feng and Edward Witten to continue; developing the BCFW formalism.

 \begin{figure}
 \begin{center}